High Dimensional Forecasting via Interpretable Vector Autoregression: Review of Mitigating VAR Overparametrization

-Given the difficulties with lag order selection in VAR models, many authors have turned instead to shrinkage-based approaches, which impose sparsity, or other economically-motivated restrictions, on the parameter space to make reliable estimation tractable.
 Early shrinkage methods, such as \cite{Litterman1979}, take a pragmatic Bayesian perspective.
-Many such approaches apply the \emph{Minnesota prior,} which uses natural conjugate priors to shrink the VAR toward either an intercept-only model or toward a vector random walk, depending on the context.
+Many of them (e.g., \citealp{BGR}; \citealp{koop}) apply the \emph{Minnesota prior,} which uses natural conjugate priors to shrink the VAR toward either an intercept-only model or a vector random walk, depending on the context.
 The prior covariance is specified so as to incorporate the belief that a series' \emph{own} lags are more informative than \emph{other} lags and that lower lags are more informative than higher lags.
-With this prior structure, coefficients with large lags will have a prior mean of zero and a prior variance that decays with the lag.
-Hence, coefficients with larger lags are shrunk more toward zero; however, as in ridge regression, coefficients will not be estimated as exactly zero.
+With this prior structure, coefficients at high lags will have a prior mean of zero and a prior variance that decays with the lag.
+Hence, coefficients with higher lags are shrunk more toward zero.
+However, unlike the HLag methods but similar to ridge regression, coefficients will not be estimated as exactly zero.

+The own/other HLag penalty proposed below is inspired by this Minnesota prior.
+It also has the propensity to prioritize own lags over other lags and to assign a greater penalty to distant lags, but it formalizes these relationships by embedding two layers of hierarchy into a convex regularization framework.
+One layer (within each lag vector) prioritizes own lags before other lags.
+Another layer (across lag vectors) penalizes distant lags more than recent lags since the former can only be included in the model if the latter are selected.

+The Bayesian literature on dealing with overparametrization of VARs is rapidly growing, with many recent advances on, amongst others, improved prior choices (e.g., \citealp{carriero2012}, \citealp{GLP}), stochastic volatility (e.g., \citealp{Carriero17}), time-varying parameter estimation (e.g., \citealp{koop2013}), and dimension reduction via compressing (\citealp{koop2017}).